THIS PAGE PERTAINS TO LAST YEAR’S EVENT.

 Machine Learning Engineer

-Domenic Puzio is speaker of the following session:
+Domenic Puzio is speaking in the following session:

-Nitin Sharma is speaker of the following session:
+David Russell is speaking in the following session:

 Head of Data Science, Advanced Technologies Group